 National Pet Dental Health Month

-February is National Pet Dental Health Month!
-Dental disease is one of the most commonly diagnosed problems in pets and, over time, it can seriously impact other systems in the body.
+February marks the start of National Pet Dental Health Month—a paw-some opportunity to focus on your furry friend's dental well-being!
+Dental disease is one of the most commonly diagnosed problems in pets; over time, it can seriously impact other systems in the body.
 A professional dental cleaning will keep your pet’s mouth healthy and work to combat issues like gingivitis and dental disease.

-Did you know that sixty percent of dental disease is hidden below the gum line and can only be found with x-rays?
-Professional cleanings give us the opportunity to identify issues and address dental problems before they worsen.
+Did you know that sixty percent of dental diseases are hidden below the gum line and can only be found with X-rays?
+Professional cleanings allow us to identify issues and address dental problems before they worsen.

 - Oral disease is the most frequently diagnosed health problem for pets.
 Without proper preventive and home care, plaque and tartar can build up, which may cause oral infections, bad breath, infected gum tissues (gingivitis), or even bone loss (periodontitis).